Deployed Works Guide

 Treat price as one signal

 Price only makes sense beside scope, assumptions, proof, timeline and handover.
-A low price with vague exclusions can be riskier than a higher price with a clear first phase.

 Step 2